elamraniadnane1/CSC5356_Project_2_SP24/readme.md

 - **Adnane El Amrani** - *AUI MSSE Student* - [elamraniadnane1](https://github.com/elamraniadnane1)
 - **Ayoub Maimmadi** - *AUI MSSE Student* - [/AyoubMaimmadi](https://github.com/ayoubMaimmadi/)

-## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-# Project Report Outline
+# Project Report Outline ( Check our Submissionon on Canvas)

 This document provides an outline of the project report, detailing the structure and content of each section.
 The report is structured into several key sections, each focusing on a different aspect of the project.